Whole30 Stuffed Peppers couldn’t be easier to make! These healthy stuffed peppers are made in the slow cooker, paleo

 - While the turkey is cooking, slice the tops of the peppers off + remove the seeds.

-- Pulse carrots, onions, garlic, basil & parsley in the food processor.
+- Pulse carrots, onions, garlic, basil & parsley in the food processor until finely chopped.

-- Stir in food processor mixture and salt/pepper with turkey. *Make sure to leave the cauliflower rice off to the side - you do not want it to cook!*
+- Stir in chopped veggie mixture with turkey. *Make sure to leave the cauliflower rice off to the side - you do not want it to cook!*

 - Sauté until veggies are soft.
 When everything is cooked, turn off the heat.
-Stir in raw cauliflower + tomato sauce.
+Stir in raw cauliflower rice, tomato sauce + spices.
 Stuff the peppers with the mixture and top each pepper with remaining tablespoon of tomato sauce.
+You can use a spoon or your hands to fill the peppers + press the mixture down to fit all of it inside.

 - Add peppers to crockpot.
 Cook the peppers on low for 4-6 hours.